Looking for the best things to do in Istanbul?

 To put the size of the cistern into perspective:

-The majority of the carved marble pillars are believed to be recycled ruins from other parts of the empire, including leftovers from Hagi Sophia.
-It is undoubtedly an impressive water holding facility.
+Most of the carved marble pillars are believed to be recycled ruins from other parts of the empire, including leftovers from Hagi Sophia.
+It is undoubtedly an impressive water-holding facility.

 The Basilica Cistern Tear Column

 There are some interesting features in the Basilica Cistern.
 One is a single column carved with pictures of a hen’s eye, slanted branches, and tears.
-It is said to resemble the columns of the Triumphal Arch of Theodosius, and the tears pay tribute to the hundreds of slaves who died during the construction of the cistern.
+It resembles the columns of the Triumphal Arch of Theodosius, and the tears pay tribute to the hundreds of slaves who died during the cistern construction.

 Medusa Heads of the Basilica Cistern

-Another unique feature of the cistern is in the far northwest corner.
-Two columns have pedestals with the appearance of Medusa carved into them.
+Another unique feature of the cistern is the two columns that have pedestals with the appearance of Medusa carved into them.
 While it is assumed these carvings were repurposed from another building, there is no evidence they were used as pedestals.
-What is unsure, is the intention behind their placement.
+What is unsure is the intention behind their placement.

 Why the other Medusa upside-down is unknown – she would be the same size upright.

-Skip the line tickets with a guided tour for the Basilica Cistern start at 54 TL (~ USD $9.50).
-An option highly recommended during busy tourist times.
+Skip-the-line tickets with a guided tour of the Basilica Cistern are a great option and are highly recommended during busy tourist times.
 Get details here.

-Combine Istanbul’s most important monuments in one afternoon including the Basilica Cistern, Hagia Sophia and the Grand Bazaar.
-Tour prices start at 312 TL (~ USD $55) Get details here.
+Combine Istanbul’s most important monuments in one afternoon, including the Basilica Cistern, Hagia Sophia and the Grand Bazaar.
+Get details here

 Topkapi Palace